Shopify Theme Constraints with Liquid

 The article on using Liquid templates in e‑commerce front‑end work covers this split in more detail.

-Shopify exposes a lot of product data to themes, but a template still needs to work within what is available.
+Shopify exposes a lot of product data to themes, but a template still has to work within the data available to it.

 Before promising a custom product experience, check: